Dress code: Canadian education

-Dress code backlash
+Violation of dress codes have become a subject of Canadian school protests, such as at a high school in Toronto, which had a protest after a student was disciplined for wearing a crop top.

 A Canadian teenager, Lauren Wiggins, was given detention in May 2015 for wearing a floor-length dress with a halter neckline.
 The punishment prompted Wiggins to write an open letter to the school's assistant vice principal at Harrison Trimble High School in Moncton, New Brunswick.
 In the letter, Wiggins concentrated specifically on the fact that females are often blamed for the behaviour of males, saying that if a boy "will get distracted by my upper back and shoulders then he needs to be sent home and practice self-control."
 She was then given a one-day suspension after writing and submitting the letter.

 In Ontario, Canada, there were a few backlash incidents that occurred which consisted of girls being sent home due to wearing shorts that were too short.
 The other case happened in British Columbia where students were directed to wear clothes that were in good taste, and clothing that displayed a business look.
 In another case in British Columbia, a young woman was sent home from her high school, because her principal stated that her shirt was inappropriate due to the show of too much cleavage.
 These are a few of the many cases that have resulted in a backlash against dress codes.